-Related party Nature of the relationship Country of incorporation Nature of transactions Cinnamon Bake&Roll SRL Entity with several common members of key management personnel Romania Sale of goods and services, loans provided American Restaurant System SA (up to 30 May 2017) Entity with several common members of key management personnel Romania Sale of services, acquisition of goods Moulin D'Or SRL Entity with several common members of key management personnel Romania Sale of goods and services Midi Development SRL Entity with several common members of key management personnel Romania Services Grand Plaza Hotel SA Entity affiliated to a shareholder of the parent Romania Rent and utilities store PH Dorobanti Arggo Software Development and Consulting SRL Entity affiliated to a shareholder of the parent Romania Implementation services Lunic Franchising and Consulting Ltd. Shareholder (until 9 November 2017) Cyprus Recharge costs related to listing on BSE (2017 only) Computerland Romania SRL (formerly named M.B.L.
+Related party Nature of the relationship Country of incorporation Nature of transactions Cinnamon Bake&Roll SRL Entity affiliated to some shareholders of the parent and with one common member of the key management personnel Romania Sale of goods and services, loans provided American Restaurant System SA (up to 30 May 2017) Entity with several common members of key management personnel Romania Sale of services, acquisition of goods Moulin D'Or SRL Entity affiliated to some shareholders of the parent Romania Sale of goods and services Midi Development SRL Entity affiliated to some shareholders of the parent and with one common member of the key management personnel Romania Services Grand Plaza Hotel SA Entity affiliated to a shareholder of the parent Romania Rent and utilities store PH Dorobanti Arggo Software Development and Consulting SRL Entity affiliated to a shareholder of the parent Romania Implementation services Lunic Franchising and Consulting Ltd. Shareholder (until 9 November 2017) Cyprus Recharge costs related to listing on BSE (2017 only) Computerland Romania SRL (formerly named M.B.L.
 Computers SRL) Shareholder Romania Recharge costs related to listing on BSE (2017 only) Anasa Properties SRL Shareholder Romania Rent and utilities administrative area Wellkept Group SA Shareholder Romania Rent training center Lucian Vlad Beneficial owner of Anasa Properties SRL and Lunic Franchising and Consulting Ltd. Romania Rent store KFC Mosilor and administrative area Radu Dimofte Beneficial owner of Wellkept Group SA Romania Rent store KFC Mosilor M. Nasta Ltd. Entity owned by a BoD member England Consultancy services (2017 only)